Forms Rendering

 // <div class="check"><label><input type="checkbox" name="send"></label></div>

-In the case of CheckboxList and RadioList it is also possible to influence the item separator pattern returned by the method
+In the case of CheckboxList and RadioList, you can also influence the template of the separator for individual items, returned

-will wrap the individual items instead of separating them.
-It is also possible to influence the HTML element template of the item
+pair element, it will wrap the individual items instead of separating them.
+Furthermore, you can influence the template of the

 .